Spice (British band)

 Spice were a British pop rock and rhythm and blues band featuring David Byron (vocals), Mick Box (guitar), Paul Newton (bass guitar), Alex Napier (drums) and Colin Wood (keyboards).
 (Napier was a replacement for drummer Nigel Pegrum; Pegrum would later join the folk rock band Steeleye Span).

 In late 1969, organist Ken Hensley, formerly of The Gods and Toe Fat joined.
-The band's last concert was on 21 February 1970 at St Mary's College in Twickenham, supporting Deep Purple - the band changed its name to Uriah Heep shortly after.
+The band's last concert was on 21 February 1970 at St Mary's College in Twickenham, supporting Deep Purple – the band changed its name to Uriah Heep shortly after.
 The first concert as Uriah Heep was on 20 March at the Technical College in Salisbury.
+Plans had been made to change the band name to Uriah Heep as early as December 1969, though.

 Discography

 Spice released one single, "What About The Music" (b/w "In Love") in 1968, eventually transforming into Uriah Heep during the recording of their first full-length album.
 Songs recorded under the Spice name and line-up have surfaced on: